pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+#### Day 1122 Nulls in Constructors

+Today I learn the reasons because sometimes programming inheritance in Java it's difficult, it's not only have a good hierarchy of classes or a good classes with relationships “is a”.
+You need to follow some rules in inheritance, I am not sure if this type of rules apply in the same way in another language's example python.
+Well this weekend I dedicate some time to study Object-Oriented programming in python and testing,  maybe I do some script to automatize some manual task.

 #### Day 1121 Security

 Today I have realized that I still have a lot to learn about how to protect information, how to make my code more secure and many other topics in software security.
 Well when I finish my Java book, my next book will be on these topics.